 - Begin by heating a large pot or dutch oven over medium heat.
 If you have not already done so, dice up your vegetables and bacon.

-- Add diced bacon and butter and let the butter melt as the bacon crisps up.
+- Add diced bacon and butter and let the butter melt as the bacon crisps up.1 tablespoon butter, 2 – 3 ounces smoked bacon, diced

 - When the bacon is crispy, do your best to scrape the bits of bacon off of the bottom of the pot.

 - Now add the onions, celery, and green pepper to the melted butter and bacon.
-Cook for 2 - 3 minutes.
+Cook for 2 – 3 minutes.½ cup white or yellow onion, ½ cup green bell pepper, ¼ cup celery

 - Continue cooking until the onions are translucent and soft.
 The garlic should also become fragrant.

 - Now, add the Creole seasoning and let that cook for about a minute.
-It will smell so good!
+It will smell so good!1 tablespoon Tony Chachere's Creole Seasoning

-- Then sprinkle the flour over the vegetable/Creole seasoning mixture and stir it until it thickens almost into a paste.
+- Then sprinkle the flour over the vegetable and Creole seasoning mixture and stir it until it thickens almost into a paste.⅛ cup all-purpose flour

 - Continue stirring while this cooks so the flour doesn't burn to the bottom of the pot - it should take about one minute.

 - Now gradually add the stock to this mixture.
-I start with about a third of the stock, then let it start to simmer a little before adding the remainder of it.
+I start with about a third of the stock, then let it start to simmer a little before adding the remainder of it.2 cups chicken broth

 - Bring this to a gentle boil/simmer.

-- Next, add tomatoes, parsley, thyme, kosher salt, and Worcestershire sauce.
+- Next, add tomatoes, parsley, thyme, kosher salt, and Worcestershire sauce.½ cup tomatoes, ½ teaspoon kosher salt, ½ teaspoon dried thyme, ½ teaspoon dried parsley, ½ teaspoon Worcestershire sauce

-- Return to a simmer, then stir in cream.
+- Return to a simmer, then stir in cream.¼ cup heavy cream

 - Simmer uncovered over low heat for 10 minutes, stirring occasionally.

 - Finally, add the crawfish tails.
-Mix to combine then return the étouffée to a simmer and remove from heat.
-The crawfish tails are already cooked so they will get rubbery if cooked too long.
+Mix to combine then return the étouffée to a simmer (about 2 – 3 minutes) and remove from heat.
+The crawfish tails are already cooked, so they will get rubbery if cooked too long.1 pound peeled Crawfish tails

-- Serve immediately with green onion rice (or plain white rice) and a sprinkle of green onions on top.
+- Serve immediately with green onion rice (or plain white rice) and a sprinkle of green onions on top.cooked rice, green onions, chopped

 Notes

-- Do not overcook your crawfish - crawfish tails are already cooked so they will get very chewy if they get cooked for too long.
+- Do not overcook the crawfish – crawfish tails are already cooked, so they can get very chewy if they get cooked for too long.
+The crawfish tails just need a few minutes to warm up in the sauce.

-- If you don't have crawfish, you can use shrimp instead.
-If using shrimp, they can be seared for a few minutes on each side then simmered in the étouffée sauce until no longer pink.
+- If you don’t have crawfish, you can use shrimp and make Shrimp Étouffée instead.
+If you’re using shrimp, they can be seared for a few minutes on each side BEFORE making the sauce, then remove them from the pan and set them off to the side.
+Follow the recipe as written, then simmer shrimp in the étouffée sauce until they are no longer pink and serve.

 Nutrition